nandanar12/playwright-ts-tests/README.md

 1. Clone this repository
 2. Navigate to the project folder
-3. Install Node.js (LTS recommended) and npm
+3. Install Node.js and npm
 4. Run "npm ci" from the terminal